| |

 way.
 He knew there's always a better way if you're willing

-to spend some brainpower and creativity looking for it.
+to climb out of the box and spend some brainpower and creativity looking for it.
 Look

 at his miniature mechanical marvels and you see that philosophy